gpavelski/SuperSpectrogram/README.md

 # Super Spectrogram
 Apply a STFT in a short-length .wav audio file in order to analyse its Time-Frequency response.
-Useful for identify musical notes being played.
+Useful for identifying musical notes being played.

 Using the powerful Matlab visualization tools, it allows the user to get a detailed analysis of the input waveform.